The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 Siloed: Forces you to work inside their web portal, not your doc.

-4. AutoRFP.aiSmall Tech TeamsSpeed: Very fast generative AI for first drafts.
+6. AutoRFP.aiSmall to Mid-Market TeamsSpeed: Very fast generative AI for first drafts.

 Lightweight: Little to no setup required.